 There are currently twelve families with children and seventeen married couples at Sias.
 Currently there are about 12 children under 10 and 8 between 10 and 19.
 Do you have Children ages 3-5?
 You can send them to Sias International Kindergarten.
 You can send them all day (literally).
 It opens at 8 and serve the children breakfast.
 All the Classes are in Chinese taught by Chinese teachers except for the 30 minutes that I teach English in each class.
 They have 4 classes the 3 year old's are divided into 2 classes 3-3 1/2 and those that are 3 1/2 [...]

 About Aaron VorbauAaron grew up in the Bay Area, California.
 His father worked as a pilot for commercial airlines and from a young age, Aaron began traveling globally.
 While attending Cal Poly (SLO) he volunteered as a youth mentor and currently spends free time serving through CEO Global USA programs.
 He met Rachael in 2007 shortly after both of them completed their MA degrees and within a year they were married and moved to China.
 They now have four children who consider Peter Hall faculty housing their “home” even though they are on the road 6+ months of the year outside of China.
-Follow me on IG: http://www.instagram.com/aaronrachael
+Follow me around the globe on IG: www.instagram.com/aaronrachael Connect with me on LinkedIn: www.linkedin.com/in/aaronvorbau/

 Just about all your expenses are covered when you work at Sias University.
 Airfare, Visa, Housing, Electricity, Internet, Cable TV, Culture Trips, weekly trips to Zhengzhou, and 6 weeks of paid holiday. $100 spends more like $500 in Henan Province.
 But, not everyone budgets their money and many like to travel to Shanghai, Beijing, Hong Kong or go to other countries like Thailand or the Philippines during our 6-week winter holiday.
 Don't plan on saving any money if you want to to travel to these places often during the school year.
 To help you plan, open this Excel document: Salary estimator updated [...]